ChandaniDawda/Namaste-React/README.md

 Install @babel/preset-react - to make JSX work in test cases Include @babel/preset-react inside my babel config npm i -D @testing-library/jest-dom

+// jsdom is a browser like thing not a browser